 Install and configure Design Studio to work with the Reference Web Service, and to develop new custom web services.
-See "Overview" in UIM Developer's Guide for information about using Design Studio to extend UIM, including information about installing and configuring Design Studio.
+See UIM Developer's Guide for information about using Design Studio to extend UIM, including information about installing and configuring Design Studio.

 Configure Design Studio to use the correct version of JDK as specified by the WebLogic Server installation.
-See "Unified Inventory Management System Administration Overview" in UIM System Administrator's Guide for version information.
+See UIM System Administrator's Guide for version information.
 If not configured to use the correct version of JDK, problems can be encountered that are difficult to trace, debug, and resolve.

 You must also set the ANT_HOME system variable.
-See "Overview" in UIM Developer's Guide for more information.
+See UIM Developer's Guide for more information.